bawfng04/Database-Assignment/README.md

 2. Navigate to the `WebInterface/backend` directory and modify the `.env` file to include the correct database connection details.
 3. Run `npm install` to install the necessary dependencies.
 4. Run `npm start` to start the server.
 5. Open [http://localhost:3500](http://localhost:3500) in your browser to visualize the tables.
-The web interface will have all the corresponding data tables, and specific functions for some tables (see sql file)
+The web interface will have all the corresponding data tables, and specific functions for some tables (see sql file).

 ## Database Schema Diagrams
 ![Schema](Schema.drawio.png)